kaloyan-raev/eclipse-ui-tips/README.md

 Eclipse UI Tips for Android
 ===========================

 This Android application helps Eclipse plug-in developers to refresh their knowledge about the best practices for building Eclipse user interface.
-It triggers a status bar notification each morning at around 8:30 am with one of the 144 [Eclipse UI Guidelines](http://wiki.eclipse.org/User_Interface_Guidelines).
+You can browse through all of the 144 [Eclipse UI Guidelines](http://wiki.eclipse.org/User_Interface_Guidelines).
+You can also enable the "tip of the day" feature which shows a random guideline every day as a status bar notification.

 Installation
 ------------